Christopher G. Byers, DVM, DACVECC, DACVIM(SAIM), CVJ

 - develop enhanced awareness of non-opioid interventions for pain control.

-Accreditation: This non-interactive course is approved for 3 hours of continuing education credit by RACE for veterinarians.
-(RACE 20-763219) Accreditation: Course Agenda: Module 1: Opioid Addiction, DEA Laws, Identifying and Stopping Misuse
+RACE Accreditation: This non-interactive course is approved for 2 hours of continuing education credit by RACE for veterinarians.
+(RACE 20-763421) Course Agenda: Module 1: Opioid Addiction, DEA Laws, Identifying and Stopping Misuse and Clinical Best Practices

 Total Time: 15 minutes